BadMannersXYZ/upload-generator/README.md

 [url=https://github.com]URL link[/url]
 ```

-There are also special tags to link to yourself or other users automatically:
+There are also special tags to link to yourself or other users automatically.
+This may include websites not available in the configuration:

 ```bbcode
 [self][/self]